arnabmitra/arnabmitra.github.io/_posts/2018-02-17-KotlinLetWhen.markdown

 categories: jekyll update
 ---

+This is my attempt to explore more about some function in the [kotlin standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html)
+By no means is this very complete just some notes.

 +------------------+--------------------+--------------------+---------------------+------------------+
 | Name of Function | Extension Function |    Return value    |  Argument in block  | block definition |